 Faculty and Researchers

-Paul HoweDirector, Feinstein International Center and Professor of the Practice Working with Feinstein Since: 2021
+Paul HoweDirector and Irwin H. Rosenberg Professor of Nutrition and Human Security Working with Feinstein Since: 2021

 Based in: Brookline, MA

 As director, Paul Howe is responsible for the overall strategy and administration of the Feinstein International Center.
 A recognized expert on the topic of famine, he brings to his role over 17 years of experience working with the United Nations World Food Program (WFP).
 In his last assignment, he served as WFP Country Director in Nigeria.
 He previously worked in Afghanistan, Uganda, and Laos and at WFP’s headquarters in Italy.
 Even while serving as a senior leader in WFP, Paul continued his research and publication activities on the issues of hunger, famine, and the humanitarian-development-peace nexus.

 Paul received a bachelor’s degree from Harvard University, a master’s degree from Princeton University, and a doctorate from the Institute of Development Studies at the University of Sussex.

 He lives in Brookline, MA, with his wife and daughter.